 An experiment in civic innovation from Calgary.

-Dark Matter YYC is an experiment about developing the technology-driven smart city from the citizens’ perspective.
+Dark Matter YYC is an experiment about developing a technology-driven smart city from the citizens’ perspective.
 Technology can create humanizing, accessible, and inclusive cities.
-The future of a smart city Calgary activates a community around this important topic and documents this journey.
+The Future of a Smart City Calgary activates a community around this important topic and documents this journey.

 Dark Matter YYC seeks to illustrate a Smart Calgary by addressing the following questions:

 - How might a smart city improve Calgary’s quality of life and livability?

 - How might we use the city as a living lab, to experiment and learn before adopting new technologies?